slugbyte/safeutils/README.md

   Clobber Style:
     (default)  error with warning
-    -f --force    overwrite the file
     -t --trash    move to $trash
     -b --backup   rename the dest file

-    If mulitiple clober flags the presidence is (backup > trash > force > default).
+    If mulitiple clober flags the presidence is (backup > trash > no clobber).

   Other Flags:
     --version     print version